BenjaminBurton/Python-Random-NameGen/README.md

 ## EC2 Random Name Generator

 This is my project for graduation!
-I made a Python script to make random names for EC2 instances in AWS.
-It’s for a shared AWS thing where departments need unique names so people know who owns what.
+I made a Python script to make random names.

 ## What It Does

-- **Advanced**: Only works for Marketing, Accounting, or FinOps depts.
-If you type something else, it says "nope".
-Works with big or small letters.
+- The script uses a for loop to iterate based on the user’s input.

 ## Files

-- `advanced_ec2_names.py` - Checks depts
+- `randNameGen.py`

 ## How to Run

-1. SSH into your EC2 (I used Amazon Linux 2), but for sake of time this will be in terminal
-2. Run them with `python3 filename.py`
+1. Run them with `python3 filename.py`
-3. Type how many names and the dept when it asks
+2. Type a number to get back a random number of names back

 ## Example

-If I run `python3 complex_ec2_names.py`:
+If I run `randNameGen.py`:

+- Pick a number and see what random names come up?
+3
+- Name 1: emma
+- Name 2: noah
+- Name 3: sophia